nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="making">
 ### Making this book

 I've had a lot of fun making this book.
-Most of the time was spent on the code, however the getting the book into good shape on the web and print has been fun.
+Most of the time was spent on the code, however the getting the book into good shape for the web and print has been fun.

 The book is written in markdown and displayed on my computer with the MacDown Application.
+MacDown support style sheets, however I don't know why my changes did not work.
+When MacDown exports a PDF, he ignores page-break-before.
+MacDown does not support page numbering.
+The links in the PDF created by MacDown are ineffective.

-To get it into print, I export the HTML and edit the style in index.html with:
+So to get it good print, I export the HTML and edit the style in index.html with:

 ```.css
 @media print {